nysbc/appion-protomo/README.md

 Make sure your project is selected in the dropdown (you should now see images in the image viewer panel)

-> if you don't see images then you first need to upload one tilt-series to a new session
+> If you don't see images then you first need to upload one tilt-series to a new session.

 Click `processing` at the top